 We offer flat rate combined shipping on all orders, no limit on the amount or type of seed packets.

-When we start shrubs early we sow them in a 4" pot and add enough water to our soil so it is slightly moist, but not soaking wet, as if your soil is too wet your seeds will rot before they can germinate.
+When we start shrubs early we sow them in a 4" pot, or tupperware type pot, and add enough water to our soil so it is slightly moist, but not soaking wet, as if your soil is too wet your seeds will rot before they can germinate.
 Crepe Myrtle require light to germinate so we recommend you sow 5 seeds on the surface of your potting material and lightly dust with sand or vermiculite.
 We then put a clear baggie over the top of the pot which is secured with a rubber band to create a green house effect.
 You can also start them in a Tupperware type container with a translucent top, again making sure you soil is not too wet.

 Once the seed germinates and is 2" tall you can remove the plastic baggie, or cover of your plastic container.
 Once 4" tall transplant to a larger pot and then in late spring acclimate your seedling by placing in in direct sunlight for a only couple of hours per day for about one week.
 We then leave our pots outside during summer and fall under some shade that only gets morning sun.
+You can read more here on our blog post about starting crepe myrtles from seed.

 We usually put seed grown tree and shrubs into our garden in the fall after they have been in pots for at least 6 months.